pushjjjj/SKILLLAB__PROR_2026_group7/README.md

 - what technologies are involved.

 **Response:**
-`An Intelligent Waste Classification System is a smart prototype that automatically identifies and separates waste into categories such as metal, wet, and dry.
-The system uses a single input bin where the waste is first analyzed using simple sensing methods—magnetic detection for metals and a moisture sensor for wet waste.
-Based on this classification, a controller processes the data and activates a mechanical system that directs the waste into the appropriate bin, ensuring efficient and organized disposal.
+`Our project, Intelligent Waste Classification System, is a smart setup that automatically sorts waste into metal, wet, and dry categories using a single input bin.
+When someone drops waste into the bin, the system quickly checks what type it is using simple sensors, then rotates the base and opens a small flap to drop it into the correct compartment.
+It’s designed to make waste sorting feel effortless and automatic.
-The system creates a real-time, interactive experience where users can observe how waste is detected and sorted automatically without manual effort.
-It combines sensor-based decision-making with mechanical automation, making the process both educational and practical.
-Technologies involved include a Shrike Lite controller, servo motors for rotating the bin base and operating a trapdoor, and sensors like a soil moisture sensor and magnet-based detection.
-This project demonstrates how basic electronics and automation can contribute to smarter waste management solutions.`
+While building this project, we gained a lot of hands-on experience.
+We didn’t just connect components—we had to figure out how everything works together in real life.
+We faced issues like sensors giving unstable readings, servos not moving properly due to power problems, and alignment errors in the rotating base.
+Fixing these taught us a lot about debugging, teamwork, and practical problem-solving.
+Overall, it helped us understand how to turn an idea into a working system using technologies like Shrike Lite, sensors, and motors.`
+.`

 ---